Why is it important for the clinic to temporarily halt treatment cycles?

 - We will be keeping a waitlist for IVF, egg freezing, and frozen embryo transfers, with those that are already cycle-ready given priority to start.

 - Non-IVF treatment may resume (if your treatment plan is in place and all required testing has been completed) at any point after we are back to normal operations, possibly as soon as April.

 What should I do while waiting to resume treatment?

 - Now is an excellent time to truly focus on wellness.
 With this extra time at home, we encourage a regular exercise program.
 While keeping appropriate distances from others, it’s a great idea to take advantage of the spring air and get outside for regular walks.
 Your dog, if you have one, will thank you!
 Taking time to make healthy meals, and focusing on putting nutritional foods in your body is another excellent goal during this time.

-- Please continue to also take your prenatal vitamins and any other supplement recommended by your Sher Fertility Institute New York physician, and get good sleep at night.
+- Please continue to also take your prenatal vitamins and any other supplement recommended by your Sher Fertility Solutions New York physician, and get good sleep at night.

 - Whether it is through extra time with your family in the home, or through phone calls or Facetime- we encourage connection with family and friends.
 This will build that ever-important support system, and it’s crucial to check in on those you love at a time when it is easy to feel isolated.
 All of these things are ways to take care of yourself and go a long way in helping with stress management.